Dregu/gst-dante-flow/README.md

 # gst-dante-flow

 Listen to an Audinate Dante stereo multicast flow with gstreamer.
-Tested with Dante Via.
+Tested with Dante Via and Yamaha QL1.

 ## Install